neoforged/.github/primers/1.21.9/index.md

         - `panoramaShouldSpin` - Returns whether the rendered panorama should spin its camera.
         - `setNarrationSuppressTime` - Sets until when the narration should be suppressed for.
         - `isInGameUi` - Returns whether the screen is opened while playing the game, not the pause menu.
+        - `isAllowedInPortal` - Whether this screen can be open during the portal transition effect.
 - `net.minecraft.client.gui.screens.options.OptionsScreen#CONTROLS` is now public
 - `net.minecraft.client.main.GameConfig$GameData#offlineDeveloperMode` - Whether the game is offline and is ran for development.
+- `net.minecraft.client.multiplayer`
+    - `ClientCommonPacketListenerImpl`
+        - `seenPlayers` - All players that have been seen, regardless of if they are currently online, by this player.
+        - `seenInsecureChatWarning` - If the player has seen the insecure chat warning.
+        - `$CommonDialogAccess` - A dialog access used by the client network.
+    - `ClientExplosionTracker` - Tracks the explosions made on the client, specifically to handle particles.
+    - `ClientLevel`
+        - `endFlashState` - Handles the state of the flashes of light that appear in the end.
+        - `trackExplosionEffects` - Tracks an explosion to handle its particles.
+    - `ClientPacketListener#getSeenPlayers` - Returns all players seen by this player.
+- `net.minecraft.client.renderer`
+    - `EndFlashState` - The render state of the end flashes.
+    - `SkyRenderer#renderEndFlash` - Renders the end flashes.
+- `net.minecraft.client.resources.WaypointStyle#ICON_LOCATION_PREFIX` - The prefix for waypoint icons.
+- `net.minecraft.client.resources.sounds.DirectionalSoundInstance` - A sound that changes position based on the direction of the camera.
 - `net.minecraft.core`
     - `BlockPos#betweenCornersInDirection` - An iterable that iterates through the provided bounds in the direction provided by the vector.
     - `Direction#axisStepOrder` - Returns a list of directions that the given vector should be checked in.
+- `net.minecraft.core.particles.ExplosionParticleInfo` - The particle that used as part of an explosion.
 - `net.minecraft.data.loot.packs`
     - `VanillaBlockInteractLoot` - A sub provider for vanilla block loot from entity interaction.
     - `VanillaChargedCreeperExplosionLoot` - A sub provider for vanilla entity loot from charged creeper explosions.